-- Who is eligible to participate in the 2020 graduate thesis presentations?
+Who is eligible to participate in a graduate thesis presentation?

-MFA in Studio students completing MFA in Studio programs are required to present a final project in the FVNMAS Festival, IMPACT Performance Festival, or MFA Show to complete their thesis requirement.
-As an alternative, a presentation in a public venue outside of SAIC may also fulfill the thesis requirement with prior approval from the Dean of Graduate Studies.
-Students are only permitted to participate in ONE of these three thesis presentation options.
+MFA in Studio and MDes in Fashion, Body, and Garment students completing their degrees are required to present a final project in either the FVNMAS Festival, IMPACT Performance Festival, or Graduate Exhibition to fulfill their thesis requirement.
+As an alternative, a presentation in a public venue outside of SAIC may also fulfill this thesis requirement with prior approval from the Dean of Graduate Studies.
+Students are not permitted to participate in more than one of these presentation options.

-MFA in Writing students completing the MFA in Writing degree are NOT required to present a final project in the FVNMAS Festival, IMPACT Performance Festival, or MFA Show to complete their thesis requirement.
-MFAW students planning to participate in a thesis presentation event are required to complete at least 6 studio credits by the end of the third semester AND to advise with a studio faculty member in their final semester.
+MFA in Writing students are NOT required to present a final project in the FVNMAS Festival, IMPACT Performance Festival, or Graduate Exhibition to complete their thesis requirement -- these presentations are optional for MFAW students.
+However, any MFAW student wishing to participate in the Graduate Exhibition or Time Arts events are required to complete at least 6 studio credits by the end of the third semester AND to advise with a studio faculty member in their final semester.

-Eligibility to participate will be subject to a credit check after the Spring 2020 add/drop period has ended.
-We highly recommend that you check your credit status with the registrar in advance, before the add/drop period, to confirm that your transcript is accurate, and that your credits are in order.
+Eligibility to participate will be subject to a credit check through the SAIC Registrar’s Office.
+We highly recommend that you check your credit status with the Registrar to confirm that your transcript is accurate and that your credits are in order.

 Film, Video, New Media, Animation, and Sound (FVNMAS) Festival

-FVNMAS Festival is a four-day screening event featuring the work of graduating MFA and BFA students, coordinated by faculty from the departments of FVNMA and Sound, and with the support of the Department of Exhibitions and Exhibition Studies.
+FVNMAS Festival is a multi-day event featuring the work of Graduate and Undergraduate students, who are completing their degrees.
+This festival is coordinated by faculty from the departments of FVNMA and Sound and with the support of the Department of Exhibitions and Exhibition Studies.

 Questions?
 Contact Casey Puccini: email@example.com